particle-iot/docs/src/content/reference/cli.md

 ## Overview

-The CLI supports useing libraries with your project.
+The CLI supports using libraries with your project.
 This allows you to incorporate already written and tested code into your project, speeding up development and assuring quality.
 If you are using a library in your project, you are a library consumer, and when you develop a new library for yourself, or for others to use, you are a library contributor.
 Both of these roles are described in the following sections.

 ## Consuming Libraries